feiphoon/github-workshop/slides/slides.md

 ---
 # Today's learning objectives +++++

+- Learn a universally-accepted collaboration workflow
-- Use these basic Git concepts on a project, using the Github web UI.
+- Use basic Git concepts on a project, using the Github web UI.

 ---
 # Workshop Time